Velestino railway station: History

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE The move was welcomed by the mayor of Serres, Alexandros Chrysafis.

 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane.
+Infrastructure, including stations, remained under the control of OSE.

+On the 5 September 2023, Storm Daniel triggered largescale flooding in Thessaly.
+The rail infrastructure was badly affected in the region, cutting on both Regional and Intercity routes as significant parts of the infrastructure were washed away.
+OSE engineers were on the ground in the worst affected areas Domokos, Doxaras, and Paleofarsalos to assess the extent of the damage, and prepare detailed reports, and seek financial assistance from the European Union.